 - Questions that are not about subjects covered in the support forum as defined in Forum rules and guidelines should be locked, after tagging the question as off-topic and adding a reply (see Off-topic questions).

-- Duplicate threads should be locked after posting a link to the original thread.
+- Duplicate threads should be locked after posting a reply with a link to the original thread.

 - Threads that have completely degenerated will be reported to moderator.
 It will be up to the moderator to decide whether to lock the thread or not.

 - If a solved thread is getting new replies from other users, moderators should lock the thread and post a new comment to explain that users with similar issues should post a new question (refer to Forum rules and guidelines).

 - If an unsolved thread is getting new replies from other users seeking help, and the original poster hasn't replied in the thread for some time, post a new comment and